Central Heating Power Flush Cost

 Doing it Yourself

-Power flushing is not really a DIY project and it is highly recommended that you hire a professional to come in and do the job properly and safely.
+Power flushing is not really a DIY project, and it is highly recommended that you hire a professional to come in and do the job properly and safely.

 But if you are determined to do it yourself and have access to the right equipment, begin by starting the boiler and check all the radiators for cold spots while taking the radiator temperature and a sample of the water to compare after the flush.
-Next, remove all radiator valves place dust sheets over all carpets and flooring and then connect the power flushing machine.
+Next, remove all radiator valves, place dust sheets over all carpets and flooring and then connect the power flushing machine.

 Do the first flush with a chemical flush of the entire system in both directions.
 Then isolate each radiator and flush each one, in turn, beginning with the coldest ones.

 A rubber mallet can be used to knock the radiators and help to loosen up any sludge.
-Then do a second flush with water across all radiators individually until the water runs clear and free from any sludge.
+Then, do a second flush with water across all radiators individually until the water runs clear and free from any sludge.
 Finally, a full system flush with water should be done until the water again is clear and free of sludge.

 A rust inhibitor should then be added to the system and circulated for 15 minutes.
-Once all the valves have been put back in pace, run the central heating system for some time and check for leaks around all the radiators and the central heating pump.
+Once all the valves have been put back in place, run the central heating system for some time and check for leaks around all the radiators and the central heating pump.

 If no leaks are found, the job is complete.
 But if all this sounds like too much work and you have not got the equipment you need — then do the right thing and get a plumber in!

-Power Flushing checklist
+Power Flushing Checklist

 FAQs